Solved: Samsung SSD 990 Pro Not Showing Up

 Method 7: Format the SSD

-1. Right-click the SSD partition → Format.
+1. In Disk Management, right-click the SSD partition and select Format.

 Format

-• NTFS for Windows-only use
+2. Choose NTFS for Windows-only use or exFAT for cross-platform use.

 ⚠️ Warning: Formatting erases all data.
 But don’t worry, you can use the professional recovery tool – MyRecover to recover data from an SSD after formatting.